 It’s totally natural for mums and dads to worry about how well their children are developing.
 Are they talking enough?
 Should they be reading more?
 Are they too short?

-And it doesn’t stop when they get older – in fact, child development stages can provide useful information all the way through their pre-teen years and beyond.
+And it doesn’t stop when they get older – in fact, learning about child development stages can provide useful information all the way through their pre-teen years and beyond.

 Find out what development stages your toddler, primary school child, pre-teen and teen should be at for a particular age with our child development stages tracker.

-Just click on the picture or age group you’re interested in to find out more…
+Just click on the age group you’re interested in to find out more…

 You can expect lots of changes in your child’s early years, including learning to speak, picking up play and developing lots of new social skills.
 You’ll be amazed what’s in store by the time they get to school…

 At this age, learning doesn’t just happen in the classroom – children are developing socially, emotionally and physically.
-At this point, they may even reach the early stages of puberty, so it’s important for parents to be aware of the experiences to come before your child reaches them.
+By the age of 12, they may even reach the early stages of puberty, so it’s important for parents to be aware of the experiences to come before your child reaches them.

 Teenage years are tricky for both the parent and the teenager, so arm yourself with as much knowledge as possible.
 Your child may be close to becoming an adult, but there are still so many firsts to come…